KhanjanDabhi/Applied-Computational-Intelligence/README.md

 # Applied-Computational-Intelligence
-Project done on ACI for predicting COVID-19 in Lund-CT scans using neural networks
+Project done on ACI for predicting COVID-19 in Lungs-CT scans using neural networks